Blog

 Safety Studies Are Lacking

 We don't actually know what the long term consequences of eating fake meat or lab-grown meat are for humans.
 The tests that have been carried out to-date are at best testing the effects consuming fake meat has on lab rats for a maximum of 28 days[3].
-Scientists have fed these rats proportionally much larger doses than if scaled up to what the average person would eat of these products and has given the best estimate for safety margins in this regard.
+Scientists have fed these rats proportionally much larger doses than if scaled up to what the average person would eat of these products and have given the best estimate for safety margins in this regard.

 It's important to remember that many currently banned products were initially tested in this manner and proven safe only for short-term toxicity; prior to their being banned due to later findings that show long-term adverse health effects.
 One needs to ask if they are willing to take that risk and face any later consequences that may arise, if any.